Shropshire Hills National Landscape: Hills

 The Shropshire Hills, located in the Welsh Marches, are relatively high: the highest point in the county, Brown Clee Hill, near Ludlow, has an altitude of 540 m.
 This gives Shropshire the 13th highest hill per county in England.
 Titterstone Clee Hill, part of the Clee Hills, is nearly as high as Brown Clee, at 533 m, making it the third highest hill in the county.
 The Stiperstones are the second highest, at 536 m, and are notable for their tors of quartzite; particularly notable are Devil's Chair and Shepherd's Rock.

 More accessible hills are the Long Mynd, which covers an area of 5,436 acres (22.0 km^{2}) and peaks at Pole Bank at a height of 516 metres (1,693 feet), is near Church Stretton.
 It includes Carding Mill Valley, a popular recreational area which was developed as a honeypot to draw tourists away from the more sensitive/protected areas of the Mynd.
 One of the most famous hills is the Caer Caradoc, at 459 metres (1,506 ft) which is just by the village of All Stretton.
-The Wrekin (407 m), located in the far northeastern panhandle of the AONB, is an extremely popular hill with a well-used trail.
+The Wrekin (407 m), located in the far northeastern panhandle of the National Landscape, is an extremely popular hill with a well-used trail.
 Located near Wellington, its position close to the major population centres of Shropshire, and good transport links (A5/M54) make it easy to access.
 Ercall Hill, a notable geological site, is located just to the north of The Wrekin.

 Another prominent hill is Corndon Hill, whose summit is in Wales.

 Towns and villages

-Church Stretton is the larger of the two towns in the AONB, the other being Clun.
+Church Stretton is the larger of the two towns in the National Landscape, the other being Clun.

-The largest town in the AONB is Church Stretton (sometimes known as "Little Switzerland"), with a population of about 3,000.
-The only other town within the boundaries of the AONB is Clun, with fewer than 1,000 people, in the Clun Valley.
+The largest town in the National Landscape is Church Stretton (sometimes known as "Little Switzerland"), with a population of about 3,000.
+The only other town within the boundaries of the National Landscape is Clun, with fewer than 1,000 people, in the Clun Valley.

-Ludlow, the largest town in South Shropshire, lies just south of the AONB.
-The Shropshire Hills AONB Partnership is based at Craven Arms, just outside the development restriction boundaries.
+Ludlow, the largest town in South Shropshire, lies just south of the National Landscape.
+The Shropshire Hills National Landscape Partnership is based at Craven Arms, just outside the development restriction boundaries.
 Bishop's Castle is a small town of about 1,500 people, located near the Welsh border to the west.
 Bucknell is a notable village in the south.
-Knighton has a population of just over 3,000 is across the River Teme in Wales, but its station is within the Shropshire Hills AONB.
+Knighton has a population of just over 3,000 is across the River Teme in Wales, but its station is within the Shropshire Hills National Landscape.

 Local authorities

-The AONB falls largely within the Shropshire Council area.
+The National Landscape falls largely within the Shropshire Council area.
 Its north-easternmost extremity, in the vicinity of the prominent Wrekin hill, is located in the borough of Telford & Wrekin.